bradtumy/agent-identity-prototype/README.md

 - Role in credential metadata is authorized for the requested action

 If either check fails, a `403 Forbidden` is returned.

+## Execution Logs

+All agent task execution events are logged to `./data/execution.log` in JSON Lines format.